 But, what if you can’t pick just one persona for all of your content?
 For example, you may have to sell the end user on your product’s benefits and the purchaser on your product’s value.
 Maybe some of your content targets opinion leaders whose recommendations guide your customers’ behavior.
 Then, it’s time to segment your content to match your market segment and create personas for each.

 Your content will be more compelling and relevant if you can select one and only one person whose wants and needs best match each message crafted about your product or service.
-To this end, you may have to create different landing pages, content types and sources, and digital crumbs to get the right person in front of the message that motivates.
+Not only do you need to curate your topics wisely, but you may also have to create different landing pages, content types and sources, and digital crumbs to get the right person in front of the message that motivates.

 Once you do, your content becomes about helping your customers satisfy their own curiosity and needs, rather than simply being a potentially annoying sales pitch.
 This elevates your brand above the noise as an authority, also known as an increase in share of voice.